 This joke is both an elaborate pun and a visual gag.
 It works slightly better in English because the translators got a little bit more mileage out of it.

 In French, Abraracourcix/Vitalstatistix complains ‘J’aurais l’impression de n’être qu’un demi-chef si…’; Astérix picks up on the idea of ‘demi-chef’ for ‘Il est en train de servir un demi.’
 This refers to a half-litre of beer, served under the metric system in France.
+(Click on the image to enlarge.)

 In English, Vitalstatistix complains that with only one warrior to carry him, he feels like a ‘half-pint chief’.
 A sentence is added to his outburst in the next frame, ‘I’m a mild man but this makes me feel very bitter!’ which later allows Asterix to quip, ‘He’s just serving a half-pint of mild and bitter.’
+(Click on the image to enlarge.)

 The visual gag is of course Obelix holding the chief aloft on his shield as a waiter would carry a tray of drinks, the most elegant touch being the cloth draped over Obelix’s arm: he was going to use this cloth to polish his menhirs but now the cloth completes the picture of Obelix as a waiter.
 Vitalstatistix, the half-pint of mild and bitter, retains an expression of nobility befitting a Gaulish chief, even though his subjects are quite literally rolling on the floor laughing.